fiskaltrust/middleware-demo-dotnet/README.md

 If a parameter is not passed, the user will be prompted at startup.

-1. The demo will show up a list of available demo receipts.
-Before execute any receipt, make sure that the SCU is initialized, by calling the *initial-operation-receipt*/the *start receipt*.
+1. The demo will show up a list of available demo receipts, pulled from the `src/fiskaltrust.Middleware.Demo.Shared/ReceiptExamples` folder.
+Before executing any receipt, make sure that the SCU is initialized, by calling the *initial-operation-receipt*/the *start receipt*.
 2. To execute a receipt against the middleware, select it by its leading number and press Enter.
-3. This will print the example and call it on the middleware with your defined endpoint.
-After the middleware processed the receipt, it will return the result back to the demo app, which prints it to the console.
+3. This will print the example to the command line and send it to the _Sign_ endpoint of the Middleware.
+After the receipt is processed, the Middleware will return the result back to the demo app, which again prints it to the console.
+4. Alternatively, a Journal request can also be executed.
+This is used to export different types of data from the middleware - system information, processed receipts, etc.
-4. To go back to the list of receipts press a random key.
+5. To go back to the command list, press enter

 ## Documentation
 The full documentation for the interface can be found on https://docs.fiskaltrust.cloud.
 It is activeliy maintained and developed in our [interface-doc repository](https://github.com/fiskaltrust/interface-doc).